Thanks to the local restaurants that participated in Tacoma's Food Saver Challenge 2019!

 The 2019 Challenge has wrapped up – stay tuned for more information about future Challenges!

-The City of Tacoma’s Office of Environmental Policy & Sustainability invites local Tacoma restaurants to participate in “For the Love of Food: Tacoma’s Food Saver Challenge,” coming this June 1-21, 2019.
+From June 1-21, 2019, the City of Tacoma’s Office of Environmental Policy & Sustainability invited local Tacoma restaurants to participate in “For the Love of Food: Tacoma’s Food Saver Challenge.”

-This 3-week celebration of our local restaurants aims to raise awareness of food waste in Tacoma while promoting sustainable food saving strategies.
+This 3-week celebration of our local restaurants aimed to raise awareness of food waste in Tacoma while promoting sustainable food saving strategies.

 Tacoma sends about 28,000 tons of food to the landfill every year.
 Food is the number one thing we throw away, in our homes and our businesses.
 We have a lot to learn about preventing wasted food.
 And who better to learn from than the culinary champions who fight waste like it’s their job?

-Tacoma’s Food Saver Challenge is a chance for you to shine.
-Celebrating waste prevention may not be part of your usual marketing efforts, but we think it’s worth talking about.
-We want to highlight the great work that you’re doing, and we’re here to support you if there’s anything new you’d like to try.
+Tacoma’s Food Saver Challenge was a chance for local restaurants to shine.
+Celebrating waste prevention may not be part of their usual marketing efforts, but we think it’s worth talking about.
+We want to highlight the great work that restaurants are doing, and we’re here for support if there’s anything new they’d like to try.

 Are you a Tacoman looking for ways to prevent wasted food at home?
 Visit cityoftacoma.org/PreventingWastedFood for more information.

 40% of all food in America is wasted.
 Across the nation, food is the number one thing we throw away.
 There is more food in our trash than paper, plastic, glass, or any other material.
 And wasting food has many hidden costs.

 - 95% of wasted food ends up in landfills or incinerators.